Junior Hoilett

-David Wayne Hoilett (born 5 June 1990), known as Junior Hoilett, is a Canadian professional soccer player who plays as a left winger for Scottish Premiership club Hibernian and the Canada national team.
+David Wayne Hoilett (born 5 June 1990), better known as Junior Hoilett, is a Canadian professional soccer player who plays as a left winger.

 After impressing in a youth tournament, Hoilett signed for English club Blackburn Rovers at the age of 13, and was loaned to SC Paderborn and FC St. Pauli in the German 2.
 Bundesliga due to work permit issues.
 He made his Rovers debut in 2009 and played three full Premier League seasons for them before a transfer to Queens Park Rangers in 2012.
 Hoilett spent four years at the Loftus Road club – alternately in the Premier League and Championship – before moving to Cardiff on the expiration of his contract.

 In his second season with Cardiff, he helped the side win promotion to the Premier League by finishing as Championship runners-up during the 2017–18 season.
 He has also played for side Aberdeen.
+On 2 February 2026, Hoilett signed a contract with Swindon Town until the end of the season.

 Hoilett made his senior international debut for Canada in 2015.
 He was part of their squad at the CONCACAF Gold Cup in 2017, 2019, 2021 and 2023, reaching the semi-finals of the 2021 tournament.
 He was also named to their 2022 FIFA World Cup squad, appearing in all three of Canada's games at the tournament.

 Early life

 Hoilett was born in Brampton, Ontario, one of four children to David and Ingrid Hoilett.
 Both of his parents are of Jamaican descent, with his father hailing from Ocho Rios.
 His father previously worked as a DJ and music promoter.
 He has described his upbringing as "a very sporty childhood", playing against his three siblings in numerous sports.
 Hoilett played both baseball and basketball at youth level before settling on association football at age 11.

 His younger brother Jaineil also became a footballer, playing in Germany at amateur level.
 He played youth soccer in Canada with Brampton Youth SC, CS Azzurri, and Oakville SC.
 He travelled the world with his club and gained attention at a tournament in Wales; he turned down an extended trial with Manchester United to join Blackburn Rovers as he believed he had more chance of breaking into the first team at the latter.
 After taking a year to make the decision to move to England, Hoilett signed for Rovers in 2003.
 After moving to England, he attended St Bede's Roman Catholic High School in Blackburn.